Global Conservation Force is dedicated to saving wildlife from extinction through education, anti-poaching and conservation efforts.

 GCF approaches the solution to all these major issues in three simple categories

 Anti poaching units (APUs) – The APUs hold the shield for the wildlife, buying time for action in international laws, local policy change and political stability.
-We get the APUs the necessary gear and advanced training to do their jobs efficiently and effectively.
-This includes focusing on new, customized gear for their region of patrol and technologies that can assist them daily.
+We get the APUs the necessary gear, technology, and advanced training to do their jobs efficiently and effectively.
+This includes focusing on new, customized gear for their region of patrol and cutting edge technologies that can assist them daily.

-On the ground action – our staff and president Mike Veale actively work on the problems, in situ, to gain the real insight from the places that are in trouble.
-Mike spends part of his year working with Anti Poaching units doing all types of patrols, wildlife protection details and enforcement.
+On the ground action – our staff and president Mike Veale actively work on wildlife problems, in situ, to gain the real insight from the places that are in trouble.
+Mike spends part of his year working with Anti Poaching units on wildlife protection details and wildlife law enforcement.
 This is vital to ensure that the gear is getting to the correct place, the gear is appropriate and useable for the region and that it is worth continuing to supply the gear, equipment or new technology.

 Founded by Mike Veale in 2014, Global Conservation Force is dedicated to saving endangered species and protecting habitats.